 Mitie will review and issue its on-costs on an annual basis covering caretaking, maintenance and utility costs.
 This will be issued to the school at the beginning of June for implementation from the start of the new academic year.
 The schools will use MITIE’s costs to inform the letting costs.
 At the beginning of each week, the school will provide MITIE with a breakdown of lettings for the previous week.
 MITIE will then invoice the on- costs to the school on a monthly basis.

-Refer to Section 3.11 below for the details of how and when the annul review of pricing will be completed
+Refer to Section 3.11 below for the details of how and when the annual review of pricing will be completed

 Letting Income